Co-op 101: Make the Most of OEM Funding

 How Should You Use Co-op Funding?

-Most co-op programs began pushing digital spending back in 2013, with a primary focus on Google AdWords.
+Most co-op programs began pushing digital spending back in 2013, with a primary focus on Google Ads.

 We agree with the OEMs’ motivation.
-Dealerships not using AdWords are missing a key piece of a full marketing strategy.
+Dealerships not using Google Ads are missing a key piece of a full marketing strategy.
 But by pushing all of their franchises to the same vendors, OEMs ended up stunting that strategy.

 Through our experience, we’ve found co-op dollars to be more successful when used on full inbound campaigns.
 Landing pages are linked to email campaigns and blog posts.
-These pieces work together to increase AdWords quality scores, lower cost per click (CPC), and encourage conversions.
+These pieces work together to increase Google Ads quality scores, lower cost per click (CPC), and encourage conversions.

 With more than 90 percent of car purchases starting online, digital marketing isn’t an optional expense anymore.
 There’s no reason your dealership shouldn’t let the OEM help fund this expense through co-op programming.